Contributing

 Helm Chart Testing#

-The project includes comprehensive Helm chart testing using a local Kind cluster with MinIO, PostgreSQL, MariaDB, and Redis.
+The project includes comprehensive Helm chart testing using a local Kind cluster with Garage, PostgreSQL, MariaDB, and Redis.
 A unified CLI tool (k8s-tests) manages the complete testing workflow.

 Prerequisites: